-- •People said they thought the staff were well trained and competent in their jobs.
-One person commented: "The staff are very good here.
-Really supportive.
-They seem to know what they are doing." - •Staff completed an induction and probationary period when they started work at the service.
+- •People did not comment directly on whether they thought staff were well trained. - •Staff had completed an induction when they started work at the service, which included training.
 The induction required new members of staff to be supervised by more experienced staff to ensure they were safe and competent to carry out their roles before working alone.
-A staff member commented: "My induction was very good." - •Staff received training, which enabled them to feel confident in meeting people's needs and recognising changes in people's health.
+The induction formed part of a probationary period, so the organisation could assess staff competency and suitability to work for the service.
+Also, to check whether new staff were suitable to work with people. - •Staff received training, which enabled them to feel confident in meeting people's needs and recognising changes in people's health.
 They recognised that in order to support people appropriately, it was important for them to keep their skills up to date.
-Staff received training on a range of subjects including, safeguarding vulnerable adults, the Mental Capacity Act (2005) and equality and diversity.
-In addition, staff received training in topics specific to people's individual needs.
-For example, mental health awareness and conflict resolution.
+A health professional commented: "Recent support from us has required their full attendance at training and core groups and this has been excellent.
+Staff attending on days off or out of work hours was impressive.
+The carers we have worked with present as knowledgeable and committed.
+I have always found them to be core care givers." - •Staff received training on a range of subjects including, safeguarding vulnerable adults, the Mental Capacity Act (2005), moving and handling, equality and diversity and a range of topics specific to people's individual needs.
+For example, person-centred approaches, positive behaviour support and epilepsy management.
 Staff had also completed nationally recognised qualifications in health and social care, including the care certificate.
 The care certificate aims to equip health and social care staff with the knowledge and skills which they need to provide safe, compassionate care.
-A staff member commented: "My training has been very good." - •Staff received on-going supervision and appraisals in order for them to feel supported in their roles and to identify any future professional development opportunities.
-Staff confirmed that they felt supported by the manager.
-A staff member commented: "The staff and manager are really supportive."
+Staff commented: "The training is excellent" and "We get lots of training, so we can do our job properly." - •Staff received on-going supervision and appraisals in order for them to feel supported in their roles and to identify any future professional development opportunities.
+Staff confirmed that they felt supported by the registered manager.
+A staff member commented: "The support is fantastic."
 This showed that the organisation recognised the importance of staff receiving regular support to carry out their roles safely.

-Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support changes in a person's mental health.
+Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support

-•Staff knew how to respond to people's specific health and social care needs.
-For example, recognising

-- •Staff were able to speak confidently about the care they delivered and understood how they contributed to people's health and well-being.
-For example, how people preferred to be supported when their mental health deteriorated. - •People were supported to see appropriate health and social care professionals when they needed, to meet their healthcare needs.
+- •Staff knew how to respond to people's specific health and social care needs.
+For example, recognising changes in a person's physical health. - •Staff were able to speak confidently about the care they delivered and understood how they contributed to people's health and well-being.
+For example, how people preferred to be supported with personal care. - •People were supported to see appropriate health and social care professionals when they needed to meet their healthcare needs.
 We saw evidence of health and social care professionals' involvement in people's individual care on an on-going and timely basis.
-For example, GP and mental health practitioner.
+For example, GP and learning disability practitioners.
 These records demonstrated how staff recognised changes in people's needs and ensured other health and social care professionals were involved to encourage health promotion.